 NOTE: On some models the beverage tray (if equipped) may need to be removed to provide additional clearance to extract the engine cover.
+If the beverage tray has a drawer, it must

 If the beverage tray has a drawer, it must be removed to expose the fasteners that hold the tray to the motor cover.